sk-ruban/CS193p/Assignments/Assignment 2/README.md

     Theme(
         name: "Halloween",
         emojis: ["👻","🎃","🕷","🧟‍♂️","🧛🏼‍♀️","☠️","👽","🦹‍♀️","🦇","🌘","⚰️","🔮"],
-        color: .orange),
+        color: .orange,
+    		accentColor: .red),
- 				// No number of pairs for first theme
+ 				// No number of pairs for first theme as per requirements
     Theme(
         name: "Flags",
         emojis: ["🇸🇬","🇯🇵","🏴‍☠️","🏳️‍🌈","🇬🇧","🇹🇼","🇺🇸","🇦🇶","🇰🇵","🇭🇰","🇲🇨","🇼🇸"],
         color: .red,
-        noOfPairs: 6),
+        noOfPairs: 6,
-    //...
+    		accentColor: .blue),
+    	// So on and so forth for all 6 themes
 ]

 ```